 Early stage companies tend to have more to do than worry about who sits where.
 With only a handful of employees, assigning employees seats isn’t much of a headache.
 However as your headcount grows, it’s important to have a plan in place to accommodate new employees.
 Plus, it starts to matter who sits next to whom. if sales is taking calls right next to focused engineers, collaboration and productivity risk taking a real hit.

 How can you set your office up for success?
 We spoke with Ben Steen, Namely’s Senior Manager of Workplace & Facilities, to learn best practices for implementing and scaling an office seating plan.

 DO Plan Ahead

 As a small company, you may not need a seating plan early on.
 So when do you need one?
 According to Ben, “once your company expands to more than one floor or hits the 150 employee mark, you’ll need some sort of shareable floor plan.”
-As you reach each employee headcount threshold, you need a solution that helps build continuity, and increases engagement.
+As you reach each employee headcount threshold, you need a solution that helps build continuity, increases engagement and improve employee experience.
 Bonus points if you can easily share the plan through your HRIS platform.